 John Adams (1735 – 1826) has the distinction of being the very first vice president and the second president of the United States.
 He was instrumental in forming our new country and its laws.
-Although not necessarily a very popular president because of his stubbornness and bold manner of speaking, he was nevertheless dedicated to his country and oftentimes took the unpopular route that hurt him politically but was good for the US.
-He lived a very long life and enjoyed a close friendship with Thomas Jefferson, who would become the next president of the US.
+Although not necessarily a very popular president because of his stubbornness and bold manner of speaking, he was dedicated to his country and oftentimes took the unpopular route that hurt him politically but was good for the U.S. He lived a very long life and enjoyed a close friendship, as well as a rivalry, with Thomas Jefferson, who would become the next president.

 John and Abigail had five children: three boys and two girls.
 One of the girls did not survive infancy, but the others reached adulthood, including John Quincy Adams, who would follow in his father’s footsteps and become president.

 Adams was fiercely against England’s power over the colonies but was a man of honor and integrity.
 In 1770, he agreed to defend the British soldiers who were being charged with murder in what is known as the Boston Massacre.
 Although the soldiers had fired on a crowd and killed five people, Adams argued that they had been provoked.

 In 1774, Adams became a representative of the First Continental Congress, and he and his cousin, Samuel Adams, argued for leaving England’s rule.
 After the Second Continental Congress the following year, Adams nominated George Washington to serve as commander of the Continental Army and he chose Thomas Jefferson to draft the Declaration of Independence.

 For the next several years Adams played a vital role in creating peace treaties and was even chosen to join Benjamin Franklin in Paris to conduct negotiations.
 In 1784, Jefferson replaced Franklin in Paris as the American minister at the French court and Adams’ and Jefferson’s friendship began in earnest.

 President John Adams